Introduction to total coalitions in graphs: Introduction

-Let $G = (V,E)$ be a simple graph with vertex set $V$ and edge set $E$.
-The open neighborhood of a vertex $v \in V$ is the set $N(v)$ = $\{u | uv \in E\}$, and its closed neighborhood is the set $N[v]$ = $N(v) \cup \{v\}$.
-Each vertex $ u \in N(v)$ is called a neighbor of $v$, and $|N(v)|$ is the degree of $v$, denoted by $ deg(v)$.
-In a graph G of order $n = |V |$, a vertex of degree $n-1$ is called a full or universal vertex, while a vertex of degree $0$ is an isolate.
-The minimum degree of $G$ is denoted by $\delta(G)$ and the maximum degree by $\Delta(G)$.
-A subset $V_{i} \subseteq V$ is called a singleton set if $|V_i| = 1$ or a non-singleton set if $|V_i|\ge 2$.
-A graph is called non-isolated, if does not have any isolated vertices.
-A vertex $v$ is a simplicial vertex if the closed neighborhood of $v$ forms a clique, that is, every two neighbors of $v$ are adjacent.
-A set $S\subseteq V$ is a dominating set of a graph $G$, if every vertex in $V \setminus S$ has at least one neighbhor in $S$.
-A set $S \subseteq V$ is a total dominating set of a graph $G$ with no isolated vertex, if every vertex in $V$ has at least one neighbour in $S$; in other words $N(S)=V$.
-The cardinality of a minimum total dominating set in $G$ is called the total domination number of $G$ and is denoted by $\gamma_{t}(G)$.
-Total dominating sets with cardinality $\gamma_t(G)$ is called a $\gamma_{t}$-set.
-Total domination in graphs was introduced by Cockayne, Dawes, and Hedetniemi \cite{3} and the literature on this subject has been surveyed and detailed in the three excellent so-called domination books by Haynes, Hedetniemi, and Slater \cite{7,8} and in the book \cite{9}.
-A domatic partition (or total domatic partition) is a partition of the vertex set into dominating sets (or total dominating sets).
-Formally, the domatic number (or total domatic number) $d(G)$ (or $d_{t}(G)$) equals the maximum order $k$ of a vertex partition, called a domatic partition (total domatic partition), $\pi$ = $\{V_1, V_2, . . . , V_k \}$ such that every set $V_{i}$ is a dominating set (or total dominating set) in $G$.
-The domatic number of a graph was introduced by Cockayne and Hedetniemi \cite{2} and the total domatic number was introduced by Cockayne, Dawes and Hedetniemi in \cite{3}.
+A set $S\subseteq V$ is called a {\em dominating set} of $G$, if every vertex of $V \setminus S$ has at least one neighbor in $S$.
+A set $S \subseteq V$ is called a {\em total dominating set} of $G$ if every vertex of~$V$ has at least one neighbor in $S$.
+The minimum cardinality of a total dominating set in~$G$ is called the {\em total domination number} of $G$, denoted by $\gamma_{t}(G)$.
+A total dominating set with the cardinality $\gamma_t(G)$ is called a $\gamma_{t}$-set.
+Cockayne, Dawes, and Hedetniemi introduced the total domination in graphs \cite{3}.
+To study an overview of research on domination, we refer the reader to the books \cite{7,8,9}.
+A {\em domatic partition} (or {\em total domatic partition}) is a partition of the vertex set into dominating sets (or total dominating sets).
+The maximum cardinality of a domatic partition (or total domatic partition) is called the {\em domatic number} (or {\em total domatic number}), denoted by $d(G)$ (or $d_{t}(G)$).
+The domatic number of a graph was introduced by Cockayne and Hedetniemi \cite{2} and the total domatic number was introduced by Cockayne, Dawes and Hedetniemi in~\cite{3}.
 For more details on the domatic number and total domatic number refer to e.g., \cite{11,12,13,14}.

-Coalitions and coalition partitions were introduced in \cite{4}, and is now studied in graph theory (see for example \cite{5,6}).
-The concepts were defined in terms of general graph properties but focused on the property of being a dominating set.

-A coalition $\pi$ in a graph $G$ consists of two disjoint sets of vertices $V_1$ and $V_2$, neither of which is a dominating set of $G$ but whose union $V_1 \cup V_2$ is a dominating set of $G$.
-We say that the sets $V_1$ and $V_2$ form a coalition and that they are coalition partners in $\pi$.